rk0008/User-Feedback-System/README.md

 # User Feedback System

 ## Description
-A simple full-stack feedback system using React, Node.js, Express, and MongoDB.
+A full-stack feedback system using React, Node.js, Express, and MongoDB.

 ## How to Run